SMS Wolf (1916): Description and history

 With the help of the "Wölfchen" (Wolf Cub), a Friedrichshafen FF.33e two-seater seaplane, she located and seized enemy vessels and cargo ships.
 After transferring their crews and any valuable supplies (notably coal, but also essential metals of which the German war effort had much need) to the Wolf, she then sank the vessels.
 The Wolf destroyed 35 trading vessels and two war ships, altogether approximately 110,000 tons.

-After 451 days she returned to her home port of Kiel on 24 February 1918 with 467 prisoners of war aboard.
+After 451 days at sea, she returned to her home port of Kiel on 24 February 1918 with 467 prisoners of war aboard.
 In addition she carried substantial quantities of rubber, copper, zinc, brass, silk, copra, cocoa, and other essential materials taken from her prizes.
 The Wolf, without support of any kind, had made the longest voyage of a warship during World War I. Captain Nerger was awarded the highest German decoration, the Pour le Mérite.

-For the remainder of the war, the Wolf was employed in the Baltic Sea.
+For the remainder of the war, Wolf was employed in the Baltic Sea.
 After the war she was ceded to France and sold to Compagnie des Messageries Maritimes of Paris, refitted and renamed Antinous.
 She was scrapped in 1931 in Italy.

 A member of the crew was the young Theodor Plivier, who became later a revolutionary, communist, and famous author.
 In his first novel Des Kaisers Kulis (The emperor's coolies) he assimilates his experience on board the Wolf.
 The book was transformed in a theatrical play, too, and forbidden after the National Socialist Machtergreifung.
 Another crew member was Jakob Kinau, brother of author Gorch Fock – Kinau served as a Minenbootsmannsmaat on the Wolf.
 In his voyage diary, which was published in 1934 in the Quickborn-Verlag, Hamburg, he mentioned some details of a mutiny on board, which was not described in memoirs of other Wolf crew.

 The SS Port Kembla was sunk off the coast of the South Island of New Zealand after hitting a mine laid by the Wolf.